colinlienard/sv-router/docs/guide/common/preloading.md

 ## On Links

-To enable preloading, simply add a `data-preload` attribute to the link that triggers navigation:
+Simply add a `data-preload` attribute to the link that triggers navigation:

 ```svelte
 <a href="/about" data-preload>About</a>